christoph-daehne/assertThatMatcherExample/README.md

 They usually increase my joy and productivity at work.

 However they do not write and maintain themselves.
-To avoid spending hours in fixing (and reading) test-code and let tests become great obstacles during development they need to be written with care.
+To avoid spending hours in fixing (and reading) test-code and let tests become great obstacles during development, they need to be written with care.
 I want to be honest: Tests I write are hardly as accurate as the productive code but still I consider them far from being hard-to-read copy-pasted spaghetti code.
 You know what I mean.

 Here I want to show one approach I use to validate complex objects and object graphs without messing up my test code.